snishita/sf/README.md

 Fig.4: a path information obtained from the final scene of the simulation

 The path information is recorded as a sequence of three-dimensional points along the path.
-The first step is to shrink the points in the x-axis direction.
+The first step is to shrink the x-axis range of the points.
 The packing algorithm first clusters the points according to Euclidean distance.
 And then the algorithm moves the clusters (and all points in them) along the x-axis so that all clusters are equally spaced.

 ![packing algorithm overview](imgs/packing.png)